controlecidadao/samantha_ia/README.md

    ![run](https://github.com/controlecidadao/samantha_ia/blob/main/images/run.png)

   A terminal window will open.
+This is the **server-side** of Samantha IA.

   For now, just press `ENTER` when you're asked if you want to download the model links.
 Samantha IA will open in a new browser tab.
+This is the **browser-side**.

 <br><br><br><br>